 No other components can be changed on 2018's Apple MacBook Air, which means you’re stuck with the disappointing choice of a 1.6GHz dual-core 8th-gen Intel Core i5 processor.
 The above costs also highlight Apple’s crazy-expensive prices for storage.
 We haven't tried to take the MacBook Air apart, but we’d wager it’s extremely difficult to open it up and install a larger – and cheaper – SSD yourself.

 If you don’t need that much storage space, and rely on cloud services for most things, this won’t be too much of an issue.
 But, for people who need their disk space, it means the MacBook Air can quickly become quite an expensive proposition – unless, as we suggested earlier, you get an external hard drive.

-The market for premium $1,000 / £1,000 laptops is now more competitive than ever, with some remarkable machines dominating this price point, mainly spurred on by the success of the original MacBook Air.
-With a price of $1,119 (£1,119, AU$1,849), the MacBook Air is competing against a number of excellent Windows laptops, such as the Dell XPS 13 and Huawei MateBook X Pro, which both offer more powerful components and gorgeous screens for similar prices.
+Still, the market for premium $1,000/£1,000 laptops is more packed than it’s ever been, with some amazing machines dominating the price point, mainly spurred by the success of the original MacBook Air.
+With a price of $1,199 (£1,199, AU$1,849), the MacBook Air 2018 is going head to head with some sublime Windows laptops, like the Huawei MateBook X Pro and Dell XPS 13 – both of which offer more powerful components and beautiful displays for comparable prices.